agilestacks/kubeflow-extensions/README.md

 * Automate experiment tracking, hyper parameter optimization, model versioning, deployment to production.
 * Implement simple web applications and send prediction requests to the deployed models using Seldon or Tensorflow Serving.

-Sample pipelines, algorithms, and training data sets are provided for solving common problems such as data cleansing and training on a large amount of samples
+Sample pipelines, algorithms, and training data sets are provided for solving common problems such as data cleansing and training on a large amount of samples.

 ## Repository layout